Loan Programs

 What Is a Conventional Loan?

 Conventional loans come in two flavors: conforming and non-conforming.
-Conforming loans stay within the loan limits set by the Federal Housing Finance Agency (currently $806,500 in most areas).
+Conforming loans stay within the loan limits set by the Federal Housing Finance Agency (currently $806,500 in most areas, higher in high-cost counties).
 If you need more than that, you're looking at a jumbo loan.

 As a wholesale broker, I shop conventional loan pricing across multiple lenders on every deal.
 I find you the best rate and terms available for your specific credit profile, down payment, and property type.
 I also consider things like closing timeline and what you have going on in your personal life.